 2016: Towards the Best – The Evaluation of the German Excellence Initiative

 fteval Journal for Research and Technology Policy Evaluation

 The fteval Journal for Research and Technology Policy Evaluation emerged from the earlier so-called “newsletter”.
 The platform publishes practical as well as academic contributions to the topic of FTI policy evaluation and helps to support and secure this discourse across the various stakeholder groups.
 In more than 40 editions of the journal, more than 200 articles have been published predominantly in English.
 Thematic special issues and open issues provide a broad contextual content.
-The journal can be subscribed here.
+The journal can be subscribed to here.

 Quarterly or up-to-date, we send out a newsletter to our subscribers and draw attention to current discussions and events.
-The newsletter can be subscribed here.
+The newsletter can be subscribed to here.

 Notes on external events

 Current events of partner organizations and on relevant topics can be found online under Events.